 One of the very first ways I started making money as a blogger was with affiliate earnings.
 Affiliate marketing allows you to earn a small commission for promoting company products.
 Every company has different rates and commissions, rules, etc.

 One of the largest and one of my favorite affiliate networks is Share-A-Sale.
-They have companies like Wayfair, Minted, Balsam Hill, Antiqure Farmhouse, Decor Steals, etc. Another large affiliate network is Commission Junction (CJ).
-They have companies like Pottery Barn, West Elm, etc. Target also has one of their own affilate networks.
+They have companies like Wayfair, Minted, Balsam Hill, Antique Farmhouse, Decor Steals, etc. Another large affiliate network is Commission Junction (CJ).
+They have companies like Pottery Barn, West Elm, etc. Target also has one of its own affiliate networks.

 Once you build up enough page views, adding ad networks to your website can really earn some extra income.
 There are many ad networks out there starting with Google Adsense which is great for beginning bloggers.
-Eventually you can work your way up to higher paying ad networks (Monumetric, Mediavine, Ad Thrive) with more page views or sessions.
+Eventually, you can work your way up to higher-paying ad networks (Monumetric, Mediavine, Ad Thrive) with more page views or sessions.
 You are paid from views or clicks and rates for each are different.
 I personally have been using Monumetric from the very beginning and love them!